Suhmedoh/themer.edit/README.md

 should be it, will hopefully be adding an option to pick background manager fo those who want to use something else, like nitrogen

+##Just did a fresh install of Fedora 22 64bit Workstation, will be seeing how easy it is to get this running from scratch.

+>fresh install; installed weechat.
+>got i3-gaps from [Airblader's github page](https://github.com/Airblader/i3)
+>installed dependencies as told by wiki page
+>sudo dnf upgrade, waiting to finish, will check more tomorrow

 if anyone wants to test this so far and see what works and what doesn't, message me on reddit(/u/suhmedoh) and let me know how it goes or open an issue, or check irc.freenode.net #doughpit and talk to me on there (nick is either jiaxsun or jiaxsun_)